 Other historic houses are operated as bed and breakfasts, shops, art galleries, and restaurants.
 As you walk along the bayfront north to experience the Peña-Peck House and more of the downtown, please enjoy viewing the private residences from the public rights-of-way.

 Ximenez-Fatio House Museum, 20 Aviles Street

-This year of 2021 marks the 75th anniversary of the opening of the Ximenez-Fatio House as a museum.
+2021 marked the 75th anniversary of the opening of the Ximenez-Fatio House as a museum.
 The authentically-preserved house illustrates the multi-cultural heritage of Florida and demonstrates the important roles women played in St. Augustine’s history.

 Named for two families who owned the property at different times, their descendants claim Spanish, Minorcan, English, Swiss, and Italian ancestry.
 The property’s first use as home for the Ximenez family expanded during Florida’s Territorial Period that began in 1821.
 A succession of enterprising women operated the property as a boarding house.

 The last of those women was Louisa Fatio whose business acumen made Fatio House a most popular lodging establishment for a quarter century prior to and after the Civil War.
 Her descendants ensured the future of the property through its transference to the National Society of the Colonial Dames of America in the State of Florida.
 The organization, which includes a number of Fatio descendants, operate the property as their state house museum.

 Father O’Reilly House Museum, 32 Aviles Street

 Miguel O’Reilly was the city’s parish priest and occupied the house after the Spanish regained Florida at the end of the American Revolution.
 He was a native of Ireland who was educated in Spain.
 The coquina and tabby construction of the building was typical historically, but rare to have survived to the present day.
 The building form reflects both Spanish and British influences.